Lemonzwastaken/ObstacleAssault/README.md

 3. If prompted, allow the engine to generate project files and compile the C++ modules.
 4. Press **Play** in the editor to run the project.

 **IMPORTANT NOTE**: Due to Unreal Engine licenses and git LFS limitations, I am required not to upload any assets.
-Before playing the game, please replace missing assets with your own assets wherever required.
+Before playing the game please replace all blueprints with your own assets.
 The game will break without replacing them.

 ## Project Structure